 Use computer and Internet technology to make your internal investigations more effective

-Execute methods of collection and analysis of internal and external documents
+Collect and analyze internal and external documents

 Perform admission-seeking interview techniques